seungwonlee003/distributed-key-value-store-test/README.md

-Intro

-I aimed to build a fully functional, linearizable distributed key-value store using the Raft consensus algorithm.
-To achieve this, I first implemented Raft’s core functionality and then added a client-side deduplication mechanism to make it a fully linearizable storage.
-I have both in-memory and disk storage implementations for the Raft log, state, and state machine to allow efficient end-to-end testing.
-Below are the detailed components of my distributed key-value store.
+This is a fully functional, linearizable distributed key-value store using the Raft consensus algorithm.

 The store is built in Java using Spring.
 Persistent states and logs are stored on disk with append-only, file-backed logs, while the state machine is persisted using an embedded H2 database.
 Internal RPCs and client interactions are handled via RESTful HTTP APIs.

-refer to github wiki page for more details on implementation details, trobleshooting, and future extensions.
+refer to github wiki page for more details on the project: https://github.com/seungwonlee003/distributed-key-value-store/wiki.

-Article: "Why Distributed Systems Are Hard: Lessons Learned from Building a Raft-Based Distributed Key-Value Store"
+refer to the article: "Why Distributed Systems Are Hard: Lessons Learned from Building a Raft-Based Distributed Key-Value Store"

 Usage: